pearlchen/telus-mobility-web-stats/README.md

 - clean up the methods in the 'controller' versus the directive 'link'
 - move more of the DOM stuff to data binding or event broadcasts
 - move tooltips into its own directive
-- allow scrolling (and swiping) of resolution cards
+- allow scrolling (and swiping) of resolution cards (maybe this library: http://ftlabs.github.io/ftscroller/examples/galleryscrollers.html)

 ### Clean up filterDevices.js code
 - do a little bit of optimization
 - figure out if I can still pull out smallestResolutionDevices and highestResolutionDevices from 2D grouped array
-- when sorting devices by width, it doesn't do an additional sort by height
+- when sorting devices by width, it doesn't do an additional sort by height so devices of the exact same size aren't side by side.

 ### Mobile-friendly version
 - does not work so great on small touch devices (ironic, right?)